 In November 2016 the UK Government partnered with GAPS to consult with women’s civil society organisations and women human rights defenders on the Women, Peace and Security (WPS) priorities in their contexts.
 This report presents a summary of the findings from the consultation in Afghanistan which took place in February 2017.
 The consultations were led by Women for Women International UK and Medica Afghanistan.
 The recommendations in this report are direct outcomes from the consultation, proposed by participants, and cover the following: violence against women; access to justice & NGO services; access to funding for women’s rights; support for women human rights defenders; women’s participation; and recommendations for institutions, security, justice and legal frameworks.

-GAPS Submission: Informing the new UK National Action Plan on Women, Peace and Security
+UK launches new National Action Plan on Women, Peace and Security

-Assessing UK Government Action on Women, Peace and Security in 2016
+Assessing UK Government Action on Women, Peace and Security in 2017